zeustamil/paulrhayes.com/source/_posts/useful-css-snippets.md

 ## Reset input type search

 Safari renders search inputs with curved corners and a spy glass.
-If this doesn't fit into your design, but you want to retain correct semantics, this reset is helpful.
+If this doesn’t fit into your design, but you want to retain correct semantics, this reset is helpful.
 The first line removes the curved corners, but leaves a white space where the spy glass was, this is removed using the second line.

 ```css
 input[type=search] {